For assistance, a brochure or a free site visit:

 The photo alongside shows an unobtrusive pole treatment typical of traditional style marquees where poles run along the centre of the marquee and too loud a decorative style might overwhelm.

-See this photo for another floral example of poles dressed to impress; or this one for a less dramatic floral treatment in a traditional style marquee.
+See this photo for another floral example of poles dressed to impress; or this one for simple, pretty twirled leaves in a traditional style marquee.

 Swags are available in a wide range of colours to suit the overall look of your event.